Melapress/wp-security-audit-log/readme.txt

 	* Removed forced database table collation: plugin now uses the default WordPress table collation.
 	* Updated the "Help & Contact Us" page; improved text and added more relevant information.
 	* Improved several UI sections in the Third Party Connections module.
-	* Improved the check for writing activity log to external database; now it is less restrictive and faster.

 * **Bug fixes**
 	* Fixed: Database error when trying to log in with a non-existing user and a login notification is enabled.
-	* Fixed: In some edge cases the plugin was creating an empty "external database" connection string.
 	* Fixed a number of typos in the text of activity log events.
-	* Fixed: Auto complete in the Delete activity log data section was not returning the correct list of objects.
 	* Fixed: Wrong object reported for event ID 5029.
 	* Fixed: Event ID 4000 not reported when front-end sensor is disabled.
-	* Fixed: "Unknown connection type" reported back setting up a third party connection on specific versions of WordPress.
 	* Fixed: Event ID 6320 (added / removed connection) reported instead of event ID 6321 (modified connection).
 	* Fixed: Function that was running on "add_filter" instead of "add_action" - [Support ticket](https://wordpress.org/support/topic/issue-with-hook-name-and-param-callback/).
 	* Fixed: PHP warning about OPCacheUtils.php in specific setups.